 - kosher salt and pepper to taste

-Add 1 cup of broth and bring to a simmer for about 2 minutes then add your pasta.
+- Add 1 cup of broth and bring to a simmer for about 2 minutes then add your pasta.
 Adding the pasta should help thicken the sauce a bit to coat the little bowls.
 If you like more sauce, a tablespoon or two of the pasta water until it meets your expectations.
+Mix in sausage and add red pepper flakes.
 Taste and adjust any seasonings.
 Top with goat cheese (or mix in while warm) if desired.

 - For gluten free, just substitute your favorite GF pasta.
 The sauce may not thicken quite the same.
 If this happens, you can stir in a teaspoon of arrowroot powder to help it out.